mcadelago/MEAN-Seed/README.md

 This is a seed project for building an app using MongoDB, Express.js, Angular.js, and Node.js.
 My enhancements to btford's project include Bootstrap 3.0 integration (along with Angular-UI/Bootstrap for Boostrap directives), REST API to local MongoDB instance via Mongoose, Socket.IO support, and unit testing via Mocha.
-This seed app contains sample code for creating a realtime updating app.
+This seed app contains sample code for a realtime chat app.

 ### Running this app